 What We Learned

-Over 70% of respondents were interested in the conceptual bath towel product.
-Overall, respondents were willing to pay approximately $65 for the bath towel.
+Over 70% of respondents were interested in the concept bath towel.
 The idea of a bath towel becoming fluffier over time was well received.

-The weight of the bath towel was important to around 40% of respondents, but most respondents did not factor weight into their decision-making process.
-The most important product features were softness, wicking, fluff, long-lasting, and not trapping odors.
-Among the service features, free shipping, free returns, and free samples tended to be entrenched in people’s thinking.
+The weight of the bath towel was important to almost half of the consumers, but most did not factor weight into their decision-making process.
+The most important product features were